h0a/Github-Page-Template/README.md

 See also [my personal page](https://teaplanetae.github.io/) that is built based on this template.

 ## Note
 * Homepage: I chose /about/ as homepage.
-The default homepage from the [template](https://github.com/mmistakes/mm-github-pages-starter/) is a page of recent posts.
+The default homepage from the original [template](https://github.com/mmistakes/mm-github-pages-starter/) is a page of recent posts.
 To change back to this default homepage,
     * first, change permanlink in _pages/about.md and _data/navigation.yml to /about/ (to keep /about in navbar),
     * then copy default index.htlm from [here](https://github.com/mmistakes/minimal-mistakes) into root directory of your repository.